Fueled By Death Cast Ep. 102 - BILL BURR

 Bill Burr: Oh, I was sitting in.
 It was somebody else's drum kit.

 Dustin: Oh, yeah, of course.
 You can't put drums in a Prius.

 Bill Burr: I'm screaming like some little school girl who got to see Elvis.
-And I went down totally he comedy store, went out back because I was meeting my buddy, Joe Bartnik, to smoke a cigar, and I was telling them the story.
+And I went down totally to the comedy store, went out back because I was meeting my buddy, Joe Bartnik, to smoke a cigar, and I was telling them the story.
 And they were all just jaws on the ground.
-I remember when I walked in the comedy store, like, "Hey, bIll, you wanna go on stage?"
+I remember when I walked in the comedy store, like, "Hey, BIll, you wanna go on stage?"
 I was like, "No, I don't.
 No, I don't, that ain't gonna top that."
-So I went back and I smoked a cigar and as I told them, Dave sent me some video of it, and they were all blown away.
+So I went back and I smoked a cigar, and as I told them, Dave sent me some video of it, and they were all blown away.
 It was like one of those nights you didn't want to end.
-So at two in the morning, I get in my Prius and I go to leave and I'm like, "This is the greatest night ever."
+So at two in the morning, I get in my Prius and I go to leave, and I'm like, "This is the greatest night ever."

 Dustin: The universe has a funny way of humbling us very quickly.

 Bill Burr: Oh yeah.

 Jeff: Oh, my gosh, that's so funny.
 Well, speaking of ... on the comic side, that you just announced your European tour coming up in the start of the year.
 That's really exciting.
 I was looking at your dates.
 January through May, you're gonna be all over Europe, which is really exciting.
 Have you done a lot of those places before, or is this all-new territory for you?